davidkastner/evoAllostery/README.md

 ## IV.
 Generating the correlation matrix

-Download the _domain-clusters_ repository.
+Download the _siglec_sca_ repository.
-Inside the scripts directory of the _domain-clusters_ Github repository, you will find a python script.
+Inside the scripts directory of the _siglec_sca_ Github repository, you will find a python script.
-It takes a single file as input, the provided .db file, and outputs the figure.
+It takes a single file as input, the .db file generated as described above.
-With pySCA and dependencies successfully installed, this script will create a histogram of all pairwise interactions within the dataset.
+With pySCA and dependencies successfully installed, this script will create a all the figures referenced in our paper that can be generated programatically.
-It will also generate a correlation matrix, which shows which sequences within the MSA are correlated.
+It will also generate your PyMol files for vizualization.
-Due to the size of the database file, this script can take 15 minutes to complete.
-When it completes, the figure will be placed automatically in the Figures directory.
-For reference, an example of the figure has been provided in the Figures directory.
-It is called "fig1_example.png."

 > git clone https://github.com/davidkastner/siglec-sca.git
 > cd domain-clusters/Scripts
 > python data_analysis.py